-The Corporation's Audit Committee is comprised of Robert F. Taylor, as Chairman, Thomas W. Buchanan, Allan L. Edgeworth and Leslie A. O'Donoghue, each of whom is independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators.
+The Corporation's Audit Committee is comprised of Thomas W. Buchanan, as Chairman, Robert F. Taylor, Allan L. Edgeworth and Myron F. Kanik, each of whom is independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees of the Canadian Securities Administrators.
+Upon closing of the Arrangement, Mr. Buchanan will no longer be considered independent.
+At this time, the Audit Committee will be reconstituted and Mr. Buchanan will be removed as a member of the Audit Committee.
 Set forth below are additional details regarding each member of the Audit Committee.